jankaspar/ts-discriminated-union/doc/types-explained.md

 }
 ```

-Sometimes you do not want to express union this way, for example when defining actions in redux framework (http://redux.js.org/).
+Sometimes you do not want to express union this way, for example when working with plain objects from json api response.
-This framework suggest defining all possible actions in your application as plain js objects and handling
-all application state by calling update(applicationState, action) => newAplicationState.

-In this case we can define type-checking function in typescript this way:
+In this case we can help typescript and define type-checking function this way:

 ```ts
 interface B { test: number }